Victor-Iroko/Library-management-system/README.md

     - And a search bar to search for books from the reservation list
 ##### Librarians
 - Everything for user's
-- Also a page that can scan the qr code to approve a book for borrowing
+- Also a page that can scan the qr code to approve a book for borrowing or returning
 - Another page to view all the user's info (but they cannot update or delete a user's info, just view)
   - A search bar to search for the user's info
-  - And when the person click on a user the fill information of the user comes out
+  - And when the person click on a user the full information of the user comes out
+- Adding, updating or deleting a book
+- Get a list of user's who have borrowed a book (when the book is clicked)
 ##### Admin
 - Everything for user's and librarians
 - A page that can add a user or librarian